How to update your garden on a budget

 I have a stylish garden designer friend who refers to gardens with a mix of flowers and colours as ‘fruit salad gardens’.
 It does not sound like a compliment.
 Not the way she says it, anyway.

 But a riot of colour, attracting birds and pollinators, is what gardens are about now.
+And because there are few ‘rules’, it’s relatively easy to achieve on a budget.
+See this post for more about how to achieve cottage garden style.

 And if you have to update your garden on a budget, plants can be the most cost-effective way of doing it.
 Swap, grow from seed or pick up bargains in nurseries and the market.